 - Gently bring the oats to a slow boil, stirring all the time until the porridge begins to thicken.

-- Serve the porridge in warmed bowls with either maple syrup, brown sugar, golden syrup or a teaspoon of jam as preferred.
+- Serve the porridge in warmed bowls with either maple syrup, brown sugar, golden syrup or a teaspoon of jam if desired.

 Types of Oats for Porridge

 Goldilocks knew what she was doing when she ate the porridge from each bowl, finally choosing the tastiest.
 This traditional Scottish dish has many tastes and textures.
-Some like it thick and sweet, some with salt.
+Some like it thick and sweet, and others lilke it on the savory side with salt.
 Instant porridge (frowned on by porridge purists) is often smooth and a lighter consistency.

 The oats used for porridge determine how hearty the final dish will be and how long to cook; the finer the oats the quicker the cooking time.
-The oats used for porridge are usually rolled rather than crushed and Scottish oats, also known as "pinhead oats" and are the ones used for Scottish porridge.
+The oats used for porridge are usually rolled rather than crushed and Scottish oats, also known as pinhead oats, are the ones used for Scottish porridge.